Bihar school meal poisoning incident: Reactions

 Nineteen of the children's bodies were buried on or near school grounds in protest.
 Across Bihar, numerous students refused to eat their meals in the days following the incident.
 On 17 July, hundreds of Mashrakh residents took to the streets in protest.
 Demonstrators lit fires and burned effigies of Bihar Chief Minister Nitish Kumar.
 The flames damaged four police vehicles.
 Others threw stones at the police station and chanted slogans denouncing the government.
 Some villagers demanded that the Midday Meal program be scrapped.
 Angry protesters carrying sticks and poles blocked roads and rail lines.
 Desks and chairs from the school were taken and smashed, while the kitchen area was destroyed.
 In nearby Chhapra, multiple arson attacks were reported, including reports that a crowd set fire to a bus, but no injuries were reported from either city.

 Bihar State Education Minister Shahi commented that many people involved in the program were looking for easy money and that "it is just not possible to taste meals in all the 73,000 schools before children eat the food."
 He also alleged that the contaminated oil had been purchased from a member of a rival political party.
 Opposition party members accused the ruling Janata Dal (United) party of acting too slowly and called for a general strike.

 The Bihar government promised a thorough investigation and offered INR 200,000 (US$3,400) compensation for families of the dead children.
 Kumar called an emergency meeting and dispatched forensic experts to Mashrakh.
 The headmistress and her husband fled after the deaths became public knowledge, and the administrative authority suspended her.
 A First Information Report was filed against the headmistress for criminal negligence, and police began searching for her.
 A district magistrate told the BBC that her property would be confiscated if she did not surrender to the authorities.
 She was apprehended by police in Chhapra on 24 July and held on suspicion of murder and criminal conspiracy.
 In October 2013 the headmistress and her husband were charged with murder and faced the death penalty if convicted.

 Aftermath

-Bihar Government has taken steps to prevent the recurrence of such incidents.
+The Bihar Government has taken steps to prevent the recurrence of such incidents.
 The government issued a toll-free number for all complaints related to Midday Meal.
 It also ordered that the raw grain samples would be kept for three months at Godowns from where items for Midday Meal are supplied.
 A case was filed by Akhilanand Mishra (one of the victims).
 On 29 August 2016, headmistress Meena Kumari was sentenced to 17 years in prison for her role in the incident.